Bob Stupak: Career

+Stupak donated $100,000 to the United Negro College Fund in exchange for a chance to play with the Harlem Globetrotters.
+He got his wish, and his appearance on the court in a Globetrotters uniform during one of their games shooting hoops made international news.

 Then, taking a page from Donald Trump with his Trump board game, Stupak came up with his own board game he called Stupak after Trump declined his million dollar challenge for charity playing Trump: The Game.

 In the mid-1990s, Stupak was inducted into the Gambling Hall of Fame.

 Stupak's unique promotions included the world's first one quarter million dollar jackpot followed shortly thereafter by the world's first million dollar jackpot.
 He also was wildly successful with his direct-mail marketing called the "Vegas Vacation Club" that enticed vacationers to Vegas World with what was almost a cost-free vacation package including room, meals, and vouchers for casino play.
 Participants returned year after year and spread the word until hotel occupancy was 100% year round.

 In 1987, Stupak was considering the purchase of a local television station, as well as starting a weekly newspaper.
 In 1988, Stupak was the chairman of the newly formed Committee for Olympics in Nevada, and advocated for the Summer Olympic Games to be held in Las Vegas in 1996 or in 2000.

 In 1989, Stupak won a widely publicized million-dollar wager on Super Bowl XXIII.
 Later that year, he won the Deuce to Seven Lowball championship bracelet at the World Series of Poker and the Super Bowl of poker at Caesars Palace, both times edging out world-renowned lowball poker legend Billy Baxter for the championship.
 One of Stupak's most talked about promotions came when he paid a daredevil one million dollars to jump off the top of Vegas World, then charged him a $990,000 landing fee.